Thinklab-SJTU/ThinkMatch/README.md

 Set the path of original parameters in its main function.
 After running it, the converted parameters will be saved as 'torch2ms.ckpt'

 Note: if you want to use this converter, you should install both mindspore and pytorch.
+This converter is only tested on PCA model, so you may need to implement the conversion of some layers that appear in other models but not in PCA model.

 ## Requirements